SPARC-FAIR-Codeathon/SPARClet/README.md

 ## Project Goals

-SPARC has a large data library with many flatmaps built off of data in their database.
-They have great detail,but there are limited action for the maps.
-We believed it would benefit a researcher if they could interact with the map.
-Leaflet is a software that uses javascript to interact with maps.
-TIOBE (The Importance Of Being Earnest) reports python is the most popular language.
-We thought using jupyter notebooks with python would be more accessible to researchers.
-We then found ipyleaflet, a python package that mimics leaflet.
+SPARC has a large repository of datasets and interactive exploration applicaions like the SPARC flatmaps built into their portal.
+Although, the maps present high resolution intricate anatomical models across species, they are limited by static maps and corresponding literature & dataset retrieveal.
+In the codeathon, we aimed to add additional fucntionalities and further interactions with these maps.
+These additonal fucntionalities could help a researcher agument the research process and help in developing a deeper understanding of theor field of study.
+We added techniques to view the flatmaps in a jupyter notebook along with added widgets using the ipyleaflet library.
+We achieved this by building a new python library called Sparclet to aid us in this project.

 ## Solution